-Due to the current deficiency in net current assets plus the negative impact on the UK economy as a whole due to the uncertainty surrounding Brexit and the ongoing Covid-19 Pandemic, the trustees intend to further their fundraising efforts in order to ensure that the charities intended reserves policy can be achieved.
+Due to the current deficiency in net current assets the trustees intend to further their fundraising efforts in order to ensure that the charity's intended reserves policy can be achieved.

 The trustees have assessed the major risks to which the the charity is exposed, and are satisfied that systems are in place to mitigate exposure to the major risks.